 Posting and comment policy.

-At present, posts to this blog are infrequent, but I generally schedule posts for Mondays at 10am GMT.
+At present, posts to this blog are infrequent, but I generally schedule them for Mondays at 10am GMT.
 Comments are welcome, though if yours doesn’t appear immediately, please be patient as it may simply have gone to moderation for whatever reason.
 Please observe the following rules when posting comments:

 - Stay on-topic.
 Stick to discussing the specific subject in the original post itself.
 Off-topic comments may be deleted as spam.

 - Links to external sites are welcome provided that they are relevant to your post, for example by providing citations for your sources, or presenting your position in greater detail than can be included in a single comment, or referring us to a response you made earlier.
 Off-topic links will result in your whole comment being deleted as spam.